Browse CIA Jobs

 - Juris Doctor (JD) degree from an ABA-accredited law school

-- Active bar membership from any of the 50 states, District of Columbia, Puerto Rico, or the US Virgin Islands
+- Active bar membership from any of the 50 states, District of Columbia, Puerto Rico, or the US Virgin Islands and current certificate(s) of good standing

 - Strong client-counseling skills